 The Chief Executive Officers each have their own company car, which is available for private as well as professional use, and insurance providing the same health and death/disability cover as for employees.
-Details of the benefits granted in respect of and paid over the course of the financial year are provided on pages 115-125 of the Universal Registration Document.
+Details of the benefits granted in respect of and paid over the course of the financial year are provided on pages 115-125.